sigmaister/copy_CollapsOS/emul/README.md

 This folder contains a couple of tools running under the [libz80][libz80] emulator.

+## Not real hardware

+In the few emulated apps described below, we don't try to emulate real hardware because the goal here is to facilitate userspace development.

+These apps run on imaginary hardware and use many cheats to simplify I/Os.

+For real hardware emulation (which helps developing drivers), see the `hw` folder.

 ## Build

 First, make sure that the `libz80` git submodule is checked out.
 If not, run